-Fire up a round of spicy jalapeño margaritas!
-If you’re a tequila lover and you like spicy food—the spicy jalapeño margarita won’t disappoint.
+Fire up a round of spicy jalapeno margaritas!
+If you’re a tequila lover and you like spicy food—then this spicy margarita recipe will not disappoint.

-Anyway, when it was my turn to order I said I wanted something with tequila, to which our bartender replied with “how do you feel about spicy?”
+Anyway, I told the bartender I wanted something with tequila, to which he replied with “how do you feel about spicy?”
 And of course, I said let’s rock and roll.
-The drink was a spicy jalapeño infused tequila cocktail served straight up in a martini glass.
+The drink was a jalapeno-infused tequila cocktail served straight up in a martini glass.
 From that moment on, I found myself craving spicy cocktails.
-I’ve tried spicy manhattans, spicy chocolate martinis, and now the spicy jalapeño margarita.
-You’d be surprised how popular spicy cocktails are.
-It’s a rather unique way to mix up a cocktail, but if done with just the right amount of spiciness, it’s a very refreshing twist.

-A quick note, not all jalapeños are created equal.
-Some are duds and some are hot.
-I recommend you pick up 2-3 and try a small bite to gauge the heat before you burn your house down or are left wondering why you just taste vegetables in your margarita.Print
+A quick note, not all jalapenos are created equal.
+Some are duds and some are hotter.
+I recommend you pick up 2-3 jalapenos and try a small bite to gauge the heat before you burn your house down or are left wondering why you just taste vegetables in your margarita.Print

 - 3/4 ounce fresh lime juice

 - For the salted rim, take a lime wedge and coat the rim of a rocks glass.
 Dip in margarita salt, rotating until coated.

 - Combine honey and a tablespoon of hot water in a cup.
 Stir until honey is mixed well.